Where can you turn when taking care of a loved one with a serious illness?

 But, when the time comes to care for a loved one facing end-of-life, we understand that the physical, emotional and even spiritual commitment can sometimes be overwhelming – for everyone involved: the patient, the primary caregiver and family and friends offering support.

 That’s where we can help!
-Even before a patient is admitted to Hospice Alliance, our staff of admission RNs can visit with the possible patient and his or her loved ones to offer a consultation about our services and an evaluation of the patient’s health and medical history to determine eligibility for hospice care.
+Even before a patient is admitted to Hospice Alliance, our staff of admission RNs or one of our social workers can visit with the possible patient and his or her loved ones to offer a consultation about our services and an evaluation of the patient’s health and medical history to determine eligibility for hospice care.
 During this time, our nurses often offer ideas and suggestions for both the present and the future, and recommend the next steps specifically for the patient and caregiver.

 Following admission, a team of Hospice Alliance professionals become available.
 A medical director is available to consult with your primary physician or specialists…or assist as your attending physician, if you do not have one available.
 Additionally, an RN case manager, social worker, chaplain and certified nursing assistant, all under the leadership of an RN Circle of Care Manager will work with the patient and caregiver to put together a Care Plan specific to the patient, the caregiver and their needs – as identified by the patient.